APC condemns Kogi post-election violence, killing – Daily Trust

-The ruling All Progressives Congress (APC) has condemned the post-election violence reported in Kogi state which led to the death of a Peoples Democratic Party (PDP) women leader, Salome Abuh and destruction of property.
+The All Progressives Congress yesterday condemned the post-election violence reported in Kogi State which led to the death of a People’s Democratic Party woman leader, Salome Abuh and destruction of property.

-The APC National Publicity Secretary, Malam Lanre Issa-Onilu, in a statement issued on Wednesday in Abuja, condoled with the family of the deceased and others affected by the post-election violence.
+APC National Publicity Secretary Malam Lanre Issa-Onilu, in a statement, condoled with the family of the deceased and others affected by the post-election violence.

-Issa-Onilu, while stating that the Kogi police command said the killing was as a result of a reprisal attack, urged the people to ensure the incident did not escalate.
+Issa-Onilu, while stating that the Kogi police command said the killing was as a result of a reprisal attack, urged the people of the state to ensure the incident did not escalate.

 Prostate ENLARGEMENT?